pwaidelich/eca_energyfinance_submission_v2/README.md

 ## (3) Demo
 Instructions to run on the data:
 1. Install the right STATA software and version, including the user-defined commands (see above)
 2. Open the Script Element 2 ("Figures").
-Note that this is the only script that is designed to 'run smoothly' as a demo with a separately uploaded, censored dataset (10% sample size).
+Note that this is the only script that is designed to 'run smoothly' as a demo with a separately uploaded, censored, and randomly reshuffled dataset (approx. 10% sample size).
 3. Change the file paths for the current directory according to the following instructions:

    cd "the highest level of this repository"